 Similar to email, you will have the option to send a push notification as a newsletter campaign or add as an action step in a workflow.

-Measuring customer engagement
+Measuring customer engagement with mobile push notifications

 Measuring customer engagement with iOS and Android push notifications is centered on tracking “did a user open this message”.
 We’ve extended our API to make it easy to track this engagement.
 By incorporating a few lines of code in your application as part of your iOS/ Android push notification handling, you can track and monitor the performance of your push notifications directly in Vero.